 2022 Volkswagen Tiguan Trim Levels, Configurations & Comparisons.

-Volkswagen's Tiguan is a mid-size SUV that has something that many competitors don't, which is a third row of seats.
-This model is the same size as many other two-row SUVs, but somehow Volkswagen has managed to give it an extra row with two seats.
-This is going to help it stand out in a crowded market.
+Volkswagen's Tiguan stands out from other compact crossover/SUVs because it generously offers a third row of seats.
+Although this model is the same size as most SUVs, somehow Volkswagen has managed to fit it an extra row with two seats, making it a seven-seater.

 Compare the S vs SE Trims.
 What is the difference?